China Global Television Network: Peng Shuai disappearance

 In December 2021, Chinese professional tennis player Peng Shuai disappeared after publicizing sexual assault allegations against former Chinese vice premier Zhang Gaoli.
 CGTN's official account on Twitter subsequently posted an "email" professed to be from her claiming she was okay, but attracted questions over its authenticity as a cursor was visible in the screenshot of the third line.
 The Women's Tennis Association did not believe the email was genuine.

 Russian invasion of Ukraine

 In March 2022, CGTN paid for digital ads on Facebook targeting global users with briefings and newscasts featuring pro-Kremlin talking points about the Russian invasion of Ukraine after Meta Platforms banned Russian state media advertisement buys.
 CGTN has promoted unsubstantiated Russian claims of biological weapons labs in Ukraine.

 Fukushima Daiichi Nuclear Power Plant

 In 2023, CGTN ran paid ads on social media platforms in multiple countries and languages denouncing the discharge of radioactive water of the Fukushima Daiichi Nuclear Power Plant, which critics labeled part of a concerted disinformation campaign.

 Drama shows

 CGTN's dramatic television series are popular among foreign viewers, particularly viewers in the Middle East.
 Among the more popular series with foreign viewers are Shanghai Qing (Minning Town) and Xiao Huanxi (A Little Reunion).

+Information laundering

+According to a 2025 report by Graphika, artificial intelligence is used to launder articles from CGTN through various social media sites in an attempt to disguise the articles' origin.
+According Graphika and the EU's East StratCom Task Force, CGTN affiliates have registered multiple seemingly-authentic websites, such as videostory.com, that used generative AI to translate CGTN content into local languages without any indication of their origin.
+The East StratCom Task Force described this tactic as information laundering.